-After completing their coursework and seminars, students must pass the doctoral candidacy process (which requires the completion of at least 24 credits and the submission of two research papers for screening) before submitting their doctoral dissertation.
+After completing their coursework and seminars, students must pass the doctoral candidacy process (which requires among others the completion of at least 24 credits and the submission of dissertation chapters for screening) before submitting their doctoral dissertation.
 Degrees are awarded to those candidates who pass the dissertation screening.